TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

     // Alternatively, it may point to a custom repo via its URL, as follows:
     // repository = "https://my.custom.repository"

-    // Adds JxBrowser EAP repository to the project. includePreviewBuilds()
+    // Adds a repository with JxBrowser preview builds to the project. includePreviewBuilds()
 }